nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Added my completed memory game project to my website and made some minor adjustments to my site's content and styling.

+### R1D73

+**Today's Progress:**
+Made some layout changes and added content to my portfolio site and worked through lessons on webpage accessibility.

+### R1D74

+**Today's Progress:**
+Made some layout changes and added content to my portfolio site.

+### R1D75

+**Today's Progress:**
+Went through lessons on webpage accessibility (navigating content, semantics, ARIA) and fixed a bug on my portfolio page.